Convex-Dev/design/papers/convex-whitepaper.md

 * Each account has an allocation of **Memory Allowance** to utilise.
 * When a transaction is executed, the **change in State Size** is computed.
 An increase in state size reduces the accounts free memory, while a decrease in state size increases the account's free memory.
 * If at the end of a transaction the incremental space exceeds free memory then the transaction will fail and be rolled back.
-* Accounts may *temporarily* exceed their memory allocation during the course of transaction execution, e.g. through construction of temporary data structures.
+* Accounts may *temporarily* exceed their memory allocation during the course of transaction execution - perhaps by constructing temporary data structures.
 We can safely allow this because the maximum amount of temporary object allocation is bounded to a constant size by juice limits.

 **Note 1**: that in practice, the actual storage size of the CVM state will be significantly smaller than the tracked state size, because the use of immutable persistent data structures allows many equal tree branches to be shared.
 The effectiveness of this structural sharing needs to be observed over time, but we anticipate perhaps a 2-3x reduction in state size may be possible in the long term.

-**Note 2**: Observant system hackers may notice that the memory accounting mechanism means that if Account A causes some memory to be allocated, and Account B causes that same memory to be de-allocated (e.g. through the use of calls to an Actor), then Account B will gain memory from A. We consider this a feature, not a bug: It incentivises participants to clean up state wherever possible, and incentivises the writers of Actor code to consider their memory allocations and deallocations carefully.
+**Note 2**: Observant system hackers may notice that the memory accounting mechanism means that if Account A causes some memory to be allocated, and Account B causes that same memory to be de-allocated (e.g., through the use of calls to an Actor), then Account B will gain memory from A. We consider this a feature, not a bug: It incentivises participants to clean up state wherever possible and incentivises the writers of Actor code to consider their memory allocations and deallocations carefully.

 To ensure correct economic behaviour, it is necessary for free memory to have an economic cost.
 Therefore, Convex provides a **Memory Exchange** though which memory allocations may be traded.
 This has the following features: